 Next is the Garmin Foretrex 401, which is the best hiking GPS for trekking through the woods.
 That is particularly helpful if you're hiking on the Northwest Pacific, such as Oregon, Washington, or British Columbia.
 That's because this handy little GPS is waterproof.
 It also has a "HotFix" feature which allows it to pick up a signal through the thick forest canopy.

-- NOTICE: Any products sold by third-party are not for manufacture and cannot be confirmed as holding up-to-date firmware.
-Protect your purchase and buy from trusted and authorized sellers only - and GoTenna.
+- NOTICE: Any products sold by third-party are not guaranteed for manufacture warranty and cannot be confirmed as holding up-to-date firmware.
+Protect your purchase and buy from trusted and authorized sellers only - Amazon and GoTenna.

 - INDEPENDENT & FREE: You don't need phone service, routers, towers or satellites to use goTenna.
 Power your own network, whenever and wherever you need it.
 Secure encryption- No central data-store so your private chats are end-to-end encrypted.